Joseph Torres is a partner in the Chicago labor and employment relations practice group of Winston & Strawn.

 In 2007, Mr. Torres received the El Humanitario Award from Cook County State’s Attorney Richard Devine, in recognition of his service to the Chicago Hispanic community.
 He has also received the 2005 Hispanic Lawyers Association of Illinois Community Service Award and the 2004 Citibank Hispanic Heritage Award.
 In 2002, Mr. Torres was named the Distinguished Alumnus of the Year by the University of Illinois College of Law Latina/o Students Association.

 Mr. Torres is chair of the firm’s Hiring Committee and a member of its Diversity Committee.
-He is active in the American Bar Association’s Labor and Employment Section, currently serves as an editor for BNA’s Developing Labor Law treatise, and is a past management chair for the ABA Developing Labor Law Committee.
+He is active in the American Bar Association’s Labor and Employment Section and currently serves on its governing Council.
+Mr. Torres is also an editor for BNA’s Developing Labor Law treatise and is a past management chair for the ABA Developing Labor Law Committee.